GitHubHvk/linux-tutorial/08_Disk.md

 - MBR
   - stands for ((Master Boot Record)).
   - this standard uses the standard BIOS partition table
-  - One advantage of GPT disks is that you can have more than four partitions on each disk.
-  - GPT is also required for disks larger than 2 terabytes (TB)
+  - it contains three types of subdivisions:
+    - primary: each MBR disk has limitation of 4 primary disk. if more than 4 is needed, one partition should be designated as extended.
+    - extended: it breaks down to logical partition.
+    - logical
+  - to view MBR table run command ((journalctl -k)).
 - GPT
   - stand for ((global unique identifier partition table)) .
   - this standard uses the Unified Extensible Firmware Interface (UEFI).
+  - One advantage of GPT disks is that you can have more than four partitions on each disk.
+  - GPT is also required for disks larger than 2 terabytes (TB)